Nosawa Rongai: Total Nonstop Action Wrestling (20032004)

 Nosawa would first gain national U.S. exposure by making appearances for Total Nonstop Action Wrestling (TNA).
 He debuted at the 2003 Super X Cup, losing in the first round to Juventud Guerrera; he then reappeared as captain of Team Japan in the 2004 World X Cup, where he ended up placing last by the end of the tournament.
-Nosawa would go on to make sporadic appearances on the early episodes of TNA Impact, usually teaming up with fellow Japanese rookie Kazushi Miyamoto.
+Nosawa would go on to make sporadic appearances on the early episodes of TNA Impact!, usually teaming up with fellow Japanese rookie Kazushi Miyamoto.
 The duo even challenged for the NWA World Tag Team Championship at TNA's second Anniversary show in June 2004, but ultimately came up short against America's Most Wanted.
-The duo's last in-ring appearance for the company would be at Victory Road '04, where both Nosawa and Miyamoto competed in the X-Division Gauntlet match, which was won by Hector Garza.
+The duo's last in-ring appearance for the company would be at Victory Road '04, where both Nosawa and Miyamoto competed in the X-Division Gauntlet match, which was won by Héctor Garza.